Niicck/supergood-placeholder/README.md

 # supergood-placeholder
-Placeholder app for automated dokku deployments
+Placeholder app for supergood's dokku apps.

+Due to the presense of `.static`, Dokku will know to launch this using the [nginx buildppack](https://github.com/dokku/heroku-buildpack-nginx).